tzg4759/Saver_Sidekick/README.md

 8. Click 'Terms and Policy' button to check the Terms and Policy
 9. Click 'Home' to go back to homepage
 --------------------------------------
-   SAVINGS HISTORY GRAPH
+   HOW TO USE SAVINGS HISTORY GRAPH
 --------------------------------------
 1. Click 'Savingshistory' button
 2. Enter the "starting month", "how many month"(for graph to display) and "this month savings"information
 3. Click 'Home' to go back to homepage
 --------------------------------------
-   FINAICAL EDUCATION RESOURCE
+   HOW TO USE FINANCIAL EDUCATION RESOURCE
 --------------------------------------
 1. Click 'Savingshistory' button
 2. Click 'FINAICAL EDUCATION RESOURCE' button